FLIP THE SWITCH

 Small steps make a big impact

-Minimum effort is required to save energy on a day-to-day basis.
+There are plenty of small ways in which you can save energy on a daily basis.
 It’s the simple things that make all the difference.
 And when everyone plays their part, major change is possible.
-So let’s get started, let’s flip the switch!
+It’s time to take action.
+Let’s flip the switch!

 The #myenergychallenge